Tuesday, September 30, 2025

 Virginia A. Martin, Maria Ann Tapscott Martin's second offspring, was born c1853 and had two children, James W. Martin and William Martin, prior to her known relationship with Thomas Russell.
 Both children were born around 1868 and were likely twins.
 The father may have had the surname “Hord” since James appears, with his stepfather, Thomas Russell, in the 1880 census with the name “James W. Hora.”
 “Hora” is a rather unusual name and may be a miswriting of “Hord.”
 Several persons with the surname “Hord” were living in Fauquier County at the time, including some in the Southwest Revenue Distr, where Virginia was living in 1860.
 In fact, an Enos Hord had been the surety for a bond for the marriage of Virginia’s great aunt Catherine Tapscott and Virginia’s uncle Alexander Martin.
 William Martin is not seen after 1870 and James W. Martin/Hora is not seen after 1880.

 By 1873, when their first child was born, Virginia was living with Thomas Russell, brother of Mark Russell, who had married Virginia’s cousin once removed Mary Frances Tapscott.
-The couple had three known children: Agnes A. (b c1873), Mattie R. (b c1875), and Minerva (b c1877).
+Virginia and Thomas had three known children: Agnes A. (b c1873), Mattie R. (b c1875), and Minerva (b c1877).
 The last child, Minerva is seen in a single record.

 The relationship with Thomas did not last.
 In 1900 we find Virginia, living separately from Thomas and under her birth name “Martin,” caring for her “daughter,” Anna B. Martin.
 The “daughter,” was actually Virginia’s granddaughter Anna Belle Chandler, the only known child of Agnes Russell, who had married John Franklin Chandler in Fauquier County on 15 Nov 1888.
 It appears that both Agnes and John had died between the birth of their child Anna in 1892 and 1900, when their daughter was being cared for by Virginia.